About Brad D. Smith

 Each of these powerful life lessons — acceptance of who you are, quenching the thirst for knowledge of those you mentor, embracing the collective imperfection of the human experience — have helped Smith boil his life down to three attributes — intellectual curiosity, humility and grit.
 When wrapped in the compassionate leadership philosophy he often cites — “never mistake kindness for weakness” — he has been described as the Mr. Rogers of business leaders.

-Distilled into a structure that any of us can follow, these lessons have illuminated life and leadership for Brad D. Smith, as well as everyone who has had the pleasure of basking in his light.
+Distilled into a structure that any of us can follow, these lessons have illuminated life and leadership for Brad D. Smith, as well as anyone who has had the pleasure of working alongside him.

 Perhaps that is why the Intuit employees honored him by naming its signature building on the Intuit headquarters campus The Brad D. Smith Building, displaying his signature phrase — Work hard.
 Be kind.
 Take Pride.